Listening Script Vocabulary

 M: Oh, that’s interesting.
 I would have thought that would be important to more people than it is.

-D: Mmm, and Bar 6 is the number of people who chose a supermarket due to the hours its doors are open.
+D: Mmm, and Bar 6 is the number of people who choose a supermarket due to the hours its doors are open.
 Many people prefer to shop at weekends or later in the evening these days.

 M: Thank you very much for your time.
 That was really helpful.